-OPERATING AND INSTALLING THE ENERGY HARVESTER The energy harvester transforms mechanical energy into electrical energy.
+OPERATING AND INSTALLING THE LATCHING ENERGY HARVESTER The energy harvester transforms mechanical energy into electrical energy.
 The operation and installation of the energy harvester are described here to enable you to implement it in your application.

 1 Function 1.1 Actuating the generator Inside the energy harvester is a generator, which consists of a coil and a magnet block.
-When actuated, a mechanical force (F) acts vertically on the end of the energy harvester's lever.
+When actuated in actuation direction 1 a mechanical force (F1) acts vertically on the end of the energy harvester's lever.
 A patented mechanism causes the magnetic block of the generator to move down abruptly (switching) and a positive pulse is created by reversing the polarity of the coil.
-When the lever is released, the system returns to the initial position (resetting) by means of the mechanism and a negative pulse is created.
+When the lever is actuated in actuation direction 2, the system returns to the initial position (resetting) by means of the mechanism and a negative pulse is created.
 The energy produced is used for transmitting a radio signal.